4r4cn1d0/Glassbox/SAAS_ROADMAP.md

 **Estimated Budget**: $50K-100K for initial development + $5K-20K monthly infrastructure costs

-This roadmap transforms your single-user debugger into a scalable SaaS platform ready for thousands of concurrent users! 🚀
+This roadmap transforms your single-user debugger into a scalable SaaS platform ready for thousands of concurrent users.